elastic/detection-rules/CLI.md

 Using the environment variable `DR_BYPASS_TAGS_VALIDATION` will bypass the Detection Rules Unit Tests on the `tags` field in toml files.

+Using the environment variable `DR_BYPASS_TIMELINE_TEMPLATE_VALIDATION` will bypass the timeline template id and title validation for rules.

 ## Importing rules into the repo

 You can import rules into the repo using the `create-rule` or `import-rules-to-repo` commands.
 Both of these commands will